 Newdico holds prospecting licenses in the Ngamiland District of northwest Botswana.
 The Company acquired the various licenses in 1999, 2001 and 2003.
-In 2005, the Company was reissued its prospecting licenses for an initial term of three years expiring June 30, 2008, renewable for 2 additional two year periods upon application and which have a final expiry of June 2012.
+In 2005, the Company was reissued its prospecting licenses for an initial term of three years expiring June 30, 2008, renewable for 2 two year periods upon application and which have a final expiry of June 2012.
 In June of 2008, Newdico relinquished approximately 7,400 square kilometers of the then outstanding 16,800 square kilometers under license.
 The licenses relinquished were evaluated and determined to be non-prospective for an economic kimberlite discovery.
 In June 2010, Newdico relinquished approximately 5,463 of the then outstanding 9,402 square kilometers under license.
 The relinquishment of this portion of the overall licenses did not cause a reduction or change in the continuing overall exploration program nor impact the chances of the overall success of the program.
 The balance of the licenses totaling 3,949 square kilometers were renewed for a two-year period and expire in June 2012.
-The terms of the licenses require Newdico to spend a minimum of Botswana Pula 3,640,378 (US\$ 526,166 as at July 1, 2010), inclusive of license fees, from the date of grant (July 1, 2010) to June 30, 2012.
+The terms of the licenses require Newdico to spend a minimum of Botswana Pula 3,839,490 (US\$ 574,772), inclusive of license fees, from the date of grant to June 2012.